bmalbright/coding-bootcamp-survival-guide/README.md

 ### This is wisdom for surviving the full time Full Stack Coding Bootcamp offered by UT Austin (and other universities working through Trilogy/2U) as given from a group of students in the Fall 2021 cohort.
 Take this wisdom for what it is, which is observations from students fresh out of bootcamp.
 We hope this helps you.

+* If you have time before camp starts, begin doing exercises on FreeCodeCamp.
+You breeze through HTML and CSS in a week in bootcamp, so doing that beforehand will help you out.
+Also, even during bootcamp, getting some practice in on FreeCodeCamp (or whatever your preferred tutorial site might be) can help.
+The Javascript Algorithms and Data Structures is a good review as you go through the class and after.
+Sometimes you just need some repetition on things and that is not a bad place to get it.

 * Create a way to save the resources the instructors and TAs put in Slack.
 That resource will go away at some point.
 Our cohort created a Discord.
 Some students put the resources in a Google doc.
 Bookmark sites and organize them.
 If you find something that helps you, find a way to save it because it can be hard to find it in the Slack channels again, and it may be gone already.

 * When working on assignments, commit early and often.
 Fix some code.
 Commit.
 Created a new page.
 Commit.
 It takes a little getting used to, especially as the early assignments can be simple.
 But learn to commit often.